-- cost optimisation Thanks to the organisational changes (including the centralisation of certain functions), automation of numerous processes, employment restructure, new distribution channels, and a new policy administration system, PZU Group was able to achieve benchmark cost effectiveness.
+cost optimisation - Thanks to the organisational changes (including the centralisation of certain functions), automation of numerous processes, employment restructure, new distribution channels, and a new policy administration system, PZU Group was able to achieve benchmark cost effectiveness.
 The administrative expenses index dropped from 10.6% in 2010 to 9.3% in 2014.

-FINANCIAL RESULTS OF PZU GROUP CHAPTER 6.1; - refreshing the brand PZU Group underwent a big business transformation and started to establish the market standards, especially in scope of service.
+FINANCIAL RESULTS OF PZU GROUP CHAPTER 6.1;

+refreshing the brand - PZU Group underwent a big business transformation and started to establish the market standards, especially in scope of service.
 Meanwhile, the previous brand was associated with the traditional PZU operating model, which was appreciated mainly by the current clients.
-The refreshed PZU brand is a we could only dream about symbol of a company, which offers new them just a couple of years products and uses modern technologies to communicate with Customers.
-In 2014, in scope of implementing innovative solutions, replacement cars.
+The refreshed PZU brand is a symbol of a company, which offers new products and uses modern technologies to communicate with Customers.
+In 2014, in scope of implementing innovative solutions, PZU Group introduced direct claims handling for motor insurance and Poland's first fleet of replacement cars.
 The new PZU is also an institution that successfully manages its customers' funds using the competencies of the largest asset management company in Poland.
 Today, PZU is seen as a peer of the leading cuttingedge financial institutions;